semrush/intergalactic/website/docs/components/accordion/accordion-code.md

 @example base

-@## Customizing the toggle
+@## Customizing the trigger

-You can add your own styles to the accordion or change its `tag`.
+You can add your own styles to the trigger or change its `tag`.

 @example trigger